 An early lymphedema diagnosis can help simplify self-management, prevent disease progression, increase treatment effectiveness, and improve outcomes.

 Better lymphedema awareness and screening of at risk populations (especially breast cancer patients) is vital.
 However, this will not be sufficient to catch all cases of lymphedema early.
-This is because the time of onset of lymphedema varies person-to-person depending on a whole host of factors including the type and extent of surgery, radiation and chemotherapy, patient body weight, and environmental stresses that might initiate onset.
-It can take months, or in some cases even years, before symptoms first arise.
+This is because the time of onset of lymphedema varies person-to-person depending on a whole host of factors including the type and extent of surgery, radiation and chemotherapy, patient body weight, environmental stresses that might initiate onset, and what appears to be a genetic predisposition for some women (check out our early efforts for a do-it-yourself genetic test for lymphedema risk after breast cancer).
+It can take months, or in some cases even years before symptoms first arise.

 The importance of self-screening in at-risk populations is underrecognized, and patient tools for self-diagnosing lymphedema have been lacking.
 Below we will show you four evidence-based ways to monitor yourself for early symptoms of lymphedema.

 Test #1: Monitoring for visual symptoms of lymphedema (a classic test)